MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/sharing-and-collaboration/Get-PublicFolder.md

 ```

 ### -LostAndFound
-The LostAndFound switch specifies whether to return only orphaned folders that are located in \\NON\_IPM\_SUBTREE\\LOST\_AND\_FOUND.
+The LostAndFound switch specifies whether to return only orphaned folders that are located in `\NON_IPM_SUBTREE\LOST_AND_FOUND`.
 You don't need to specify a value with this switch.

-The LOST\_AND\_FOUND folder holds missing folders that are recreated by the public folder hierarchy reconciliation process when the folder exists in a secondary public folder mailbox, but not in the primary.
+The `LOST_AND_FOUND` folder holds missing folders that are recreated by the public folder hierarchy reconciliation process when the folder exists in a secondary public folder mailbox, but not in the primary.

 You can't use this switch with the Identity parameter or the Recurse or LostAndFound switches.